-Covered services t pay for these services In-Network Out-of-Network Video doctor visits (con't) 3.
-Appointments are typically scheduled within 14 days, but may vary based on psychiatrist availability.
-Video psychiatrists cannot prescribe controlled substances.
-Health and wellness education programs verSneakers fitness nefit SilverSneakers [®] Membership Del lent SilverSneakers can help you live a healthier, more active life through fitness and social connection.
-You are covered for a fitness benefit through SilverSneakers at participating locations 1 .
-You have access to instructors who lead specially designed group exercise classes 2 .
-At participating locations nationwide 1 , you can take classes 2 plus use exercise equipment and other amenities.
-Additionally, SilverSneakers FLEX [®] gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
+In-Network Out-of-Network Wealth and wellness education programs \$0 copay for the SilverSneakers fitness benefit SilverSneakers® Membership SilverSneakers can help you live a healthier, more active life through fitness and social connection.
+You are covered for a fitness benefit through SilverSneakers at participating locations .
+You have access to instructors who lead specially designed group exercise classes .
+At participating locations nationwide , you can take classes plus use exercise equipment and other amenities.
+Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
 SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVE TM , SilverSneakers On-Demand TM and our mobile app, SilverSneakers GO TM .
 All you need to get started is your personal SilverSneakers ID number.
-Go to SilverSneakers.com to learn more about your benefit or call 1- 855-741-4985 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
+Go to SilverSneakers.com to learn more about your benefit or call 1-855-741-4985 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Always talk with your doctor before starting an exercise program.
 1. Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
 Use of PL facilities and amenities is limited to terms and conditions of PL basic membership.
 Facilities and amenities vary by PL.
 2. Membership includes SilverSneakers instructor-led group fitness classes.
 Some locations offer members additional classes.
 Classes vary by location.
 SilverSneakers and SilverSneakers FLEX are registered trademarks of Tivity Health, Inc. SilverSneakers LIVE, SilverSneakers On-Demand and SilverSneakers GO are trademarks of Tivity Health, Inc. © 2021 Tivity Health, Inc. All rights reserved.

-Covered services What you must pay for these covered services In-Network Out-of-Network 24/7 NurseLine Also, as a member, you have access to a 24-hour nurse line, 7 days a week, 365 days a year.
+In-Network Out-of-Network 24/7 NurseLine Also, as a member, you have access to a 24-hour nurse line, seven days a week, 365 days a year.
 When you call our nurse line, you can speak directly to a registered nurse who will help answer your health-related questions.
 The call is toll free and the service is available anytime, including weekends and holidays.
 Plus, your call is always confidential.
 Call the nurse line at 1-800-700-9184.
 TTY users should call 711.
 Only 24/7 NurseLine is included in our plan.
-All other nurse access programs are excluded.
-Foreign travel emergency and urgently needed services Emergency or urgently needed care services while traveling outside the United States or its territories during a temporary absence of less than six months.
-Outpatient copay is waived if In-NetworkOut-of-Network\$0 copay for 24/7 NurseLine\$0 copay for 24/7 NurseLine\$50 copay for emergency care\$50 copay for emergency care\$25 copay for urgently needed services absence of less than six months.
-Outpatient copay is waived if member is admitted to hospital within 72 hours for the same condition.
-Emergency outpatient care Urgently needed services Inpatient care This coverage is worldwide and is limited to what is allowed under the Medicare fee schedule for the services performed/received in the United States.
-20% coinsurance per admission for emergency inpatient care If you are in need of emergency care outside of the United States or its territories, you should call the Blue Cross Blue Shield Global Core Program at 800-810 BLUE or collect at 804- 673-1177.
-Representatives are available 24 hours a day, 7 days a week, 365 days a year to assist you.
+All other nurse access programs are excluded. \$0 copay for 2 4/7 NurseLine Foreign travel emergency and urgently needed services Emergency or urgently needed care services while traveling outside the United States or its territories during a temporary absence of less than six months.
+Outpatient copay is waived if member is admitted to hospital within 72 hours for the same condition. • Emergency outpatient care • Urgently needed services • Inpatient care This coverage is worldwide and is limited to what is allowed under the Medicare fee schedule for the services performed/ received in the United States.
+If you are in need of emergency care outside of the United States or its territories, you should call the Blue Cross Blue Shield Global Core Program at 800-810-BLUE or collect at 804-673-1177.
+Representatives are available 24 hours a day, seven days a week, 365 days a year to assist you.
 When you are outside the United States or its territories, this plan provides coverage for emergency/urgent services only.
-This is a Supplemental Benefit and not a benefit covered under the Federal Medicare program.
-For more coverage, you may have the option of purchasing additional travel insurance through an authorized agency.
+This is a Supplemental Benefit and not a benefit covered under the federal Medicare program.
+For more coverage, you may have the option of purchasing additional travel insurance through an authorized agency. \$20 copay for urger 20% coinsurance emergency care ntly needed services per admission for npatient care